Vivek7Vishal/SpringBootRestApi/README.md

  The package contains two rest end points with the capabilities  as described below
  - GET - api/interest-rates
  - GET -api/mortgage-check
+ - Detailed description - available in the last section

  # Getting Started